Vonage/pipecat/examples/vonage-speech-to-speech/client/README.md

     ```sh
     OPENTOK_API_URL=https://api.opentok.com
     ```

-    Use the **API key** and **secret** from the **same project** that created the `sessionId`.

-6. **Set the Keys in .env**:
+   If you are using Vonage platform, set VONAGE_API_URL in your .env:
     ```sh
+    VONAGE_API_URL=api.vonage.com
+    ```

+    **Note:** Ensure you use the **credentials** from the **same project** that created this session.

+6. **Configure credentials and WebSocket settings in `.env`** If you created the session in Opentok platform, set the following in your `.env`:
+    ```sh
-    # Vonage (OpenTok) credentials
+    # OpenTok credentials
     VONAGE_API_KEY=YOUR_API_KEY
     VONAGE_API_SECRET=YOUR_API_SECRET

-    # Your Pipecat WebSocket endpoint (ngrok or prod)
+    # WebSocket URL of your Pipecat server (ngrok or production)
     WS_URI=wss://<your-ngrok-domain>

-    # Put existing session from playground or app which you want to connect pipecat-ai
+    # Session ID from Step 5
     VONAGE_SESSION_ID=1_MX4....

     # API base
     OPENTOK_API_URL=https://api.opentok.com

+    # Leave blank — this is auto-filled after `/connect` API call
+    VONAGE_CONNECTION_ID=

     # Keep rest as same.
     ```
    If you created the session in Vonage platform, set the following in your `.env`:

     ```sh
-    # Vonage (OpenTok) credentials
+    # Vonage SDK credentials
     VONAGE_APPLICATION_ID=YOUR_APPLICATION_ID
     VONAGE_PRIVATE_KEY=YOUR_PRIVATE_KEY_PATH

-    # Your Pipecat WebSocket endpoint (ngrok or prod)
+    # Websocket URL of your Pipecat Server (ngrok or production)
     WS_URI=wss://<your-ngrok-domain>

-    # Put existing session from playground or app which you want to connect pipecat-ai
+    # Session ID from Step 5
     VONAGE_SESSION_ID=1_MX4....

     # API base
     VONAGE_API_URL=api.vonage.com

+    # Leave blank — this is auto-filled after `/connect` API call
+    VONAGE_CONNECTION_ID=

     # Keep rest as same.
     ```

-7. **Start your Pipecat WS server**:
+7. **Ensure your Pipecat WebSocket Server is running**:
-    Make sure the Vonage Pipecat server is running locally and exposes a WS endpoint via ngrok
+    Before running the client, ensure Websocket Server is running.
+The client cannot connect unless the WebSocket endpoint is reachable.

-8. **Running the Client**:
+8. **Run the Client**:
-    Below program will connect the opentok session created above to the pipecat-ai pipeline.
+    The client triggers the `/connect` API → Vonage creates an Audio Connector → audio begins flowing.

-    If you are using the opentok platform, run:
+    If using the Opentok API Key + Secret, run:
     ```sh
     python connect_and_stream.py
     ```

-    If you are using the Vonage platform, run:
+    If using Vonage Application ID + Private Key, run:
     ```sh
     python connect_and_stream_vonage.py
     ```

-**Note**
+    When successful:
+    1) `VONAGE_CONNECTION_ID` is automatically added to `.env`.
+    2) The caller's audio is streamed into Pipecat
+    3) The AI-generated speech response is injected back into the session

+**Overriding `.env` Values (Optional)**
 The script reads everything from .env via os.getenv().
 You can still override via flags if you want, e.g.: